 Neot lived in the ninth at the same time as King Alfred who supposedly visited him for advice, some time before 871.
 Alfred was born in about 846 AD in Wantage, Berkshire, and died at about the age of fifty and was buried in what then was Winchester Minster.
-Back to Neot; he’s strongly associated with Cornwall where he was a monk and a hermit, but he seems to have spent an earlier part of his live first as a soldier then as a sacristan in Glastonbury Abbey, so maybe he was born in what is now Somerset – where I now live.
+Back to Neot; he’s strongly associated with Cornwall where he was a monk and a hermit, but he seems to have spent an earlier part of his life first as a soldier then as a sacristan in Glastonbury Abbey, so maybe he was born in what is now Somerset – where I now live.
 That’s only an uneducated guess on my part!
-No-one seems to know when he was born, only that he probably died .
-At Glastonbury he was ordained as a priest but then felt called to become a hermit, which he did near Bodmin Moor, gathering followers around him.
+No-one seems to know when he was born, only that he probably died at Glastonbury.
+He’d been ordained as a priest there but felt called to become a hermit,.
+He settled near Bodmin Moor, gathering followers around him.
 When he died at what was then considered to be an old man some time before 893, his body was was enshrined in a church named after him in a village which also took his name.

 I discovered all these facts because when we heard the name on the radio my husband said ‘Who was St Neot?‘ and I confessed I didn’t know.
 Well, I do know now, and also that he was the patron saint of fish, hence my featured image, and a further also coincidentally his saint’s day is tomorrow, 31st July!